amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Region
 ------

-A region allows for a box region or a region file.
+A region allows for a box region, a point region, or a region file to be defined.

 .. code-block:: xml

   <region name="Name of Region">
-      Required Elements: region
+      Required Elements: 1 of the following - region_file, box, point
       Optional Elements: comments
   </region>